-What's it all about?
+What is it about?

-What countries can I work in?
+Which countries can I work in?

-Who can I work for?
+Who can I work for, and for how long?

 You can choose to work in most sectors, in private or public companies, schools, trade unions or non-profit organisations.

 How much will I get paid?